 See Section 4.3 of the FEMA Guidance on Planning for Integration of Functional Needs Support Services in General Population Shelters.
 This section provides a discussion and operational tools for closing a shelter and transitioning persons back to the community.
 November 2010.

 Mass Care Sheltering in Florida

 Paper by Michael Whitehead, State Mass Care Coordinator describing public sheltering during emergency evacuation.
 The paper highlights information from the Florida Department of Health, Special Needs Shelter Interagency Committee, Functional Needs Support Services Sub-committee - October, 2012.

 Developed by the New York City Department of Health and Mental Hygiene to assist hospital administrators and emergency managers during unexpected increases in patient volume.
 The tool is a promising practice on the University of Minnesota, Center for Infectious Disease Research and Policy (CIDRAP) website.

 Special Needs Shelter Tools and Resources

 DOH webpage that provides information and tools for the Special Needs Shelter Program.

-DOH webpage that serves as a toolkit for community planners who seek to better understand the needs of vulnerable populations before, during, and after a disaster or incident.
+DOH webpage that serves as a toolkit for community planners who seek to better understand the needs of persons with access and functional needs before, during and after a disaster or incident.